January 16, 2017

 Sears Houses in Cary

-Cary has two authenticated Sears houses side-by-side on East Main Street.
-They also have two authenticated Sears houses where we know the addresses, but they remain unidentified nonetheless.
-Maybe you can solve this mystery.
+Cary has two authenticated Sears houses standing side‑by‑side on East Main Street, plus two more with verified Sears mortgages whose models remain unidentified.
+Maybe you can help solve the puzzle.

 138 E. Main St., Cary.